The 9P sample setting of Spyragia has fantasy and steampunk themes. Its economy and magic are intertwined.

 Then the technology skills are described: Alchemy, Chemstry, Machinery, and Transmutery.

-Finally, the design issues of genres and costs of heroism that guided the economic rules are discussed.
+Finally, the design issues of genres and the costs of heroism that guided the economic rules are discussed.

 Discuss the 9P core rules at the Story Games forum.